BShraman/hf-distilbert/README.md

-# Huggingface Model Deployment
+# Hugging Face Model Deployment

-Running Huggingface models on a personal machine can be quite slow due to limited computational resources.
+Running Hugging Face models on a personal machine can be quite slow due to limited computational resources.
 To address this, the model was pretrained using a Google Colab environment, which provides access to GPU support for faster processing.
 This fine-tuned model is uploaded in huggingface  `model` repository [here](https://huggingface.co/shraman5702/distilbert-base-uncased-finetuned-sst-2-english/tree/main), and you can load it directly to obtain responses efficiently.

 ## Notebooks Provided